rhythmictech/sample-aws-project/README.md

 1. Clone the repo: `git clone https://github.com/rhythmictech/sample-aws-project.git terraform-aws-rhythmictech`
 1. Update the values for the backend in `account/backend.auto.tfvars`
 1. Run the setup with `make setup`

+## Creating a new project

+To bootsrap the addition of new projects there is a handy shell script, `bin/new-project.sh` that does everything needed besides write the code;
+- gets the backend variables from the backend `account/backend.auto.tfvars` file
+- creates the new folder with a backend, readme, and makefile
+- symlinks everything in `common` to the new folder